Home

 The strike price is often called the exercise price.

-For example, an IBM May 50 Call has a strike/exercise price of $50 a share.
+For example, an IBM May 50 Call has an exercise price of $50 a share.
 When the option is exercised the owner of the option will "buy" (Call option) 100 shares of IBM stock for $50 a share.

 Listed stock options have standardized rules so that you can only buy or sell the underlying stock at certain predetermined prices.
 The table below gives a brief overview of these rules.
 From time to time you will see slight variations of these rules: